-Save your tresses from completely falling out and your self-esteem from falling apart.
-Read on to learn the expert-proven advice on how to prevent hairloss.
+Save your tresses from falling out and your self-esteem from falling apart.
+Read on to learn the expert-proven advice on how to prevent hairloss in women.

 Spot the early signs of hairloss

 Awareness is always the first step to solve a problem such as hairloss.
-Catching its early signs allows you to start finding the best treatment for thinning hair, which is more likely to be effective if done sooner.
+Catching its early signs allows you to start finding the best treatment for thinning hair and know how to stop hair from falling out.